Evaluating impact of local, regional and national choices on sustainable future options

-Having been working throughout 2019 on these questions we presented preliminary results for discussion and consultation.
-We need feedback and guidance for how the work can be taken forwards to inform the many stakeholders in the Arc, and welcome those that
+Having been working throughout 2019 on these questions, we presented preliminary results for discussion and consultation.
+We welcome feedback on how the work can be taken forwards to inform the many stakeholders in the Arc.

 There are several contrasting versions for how the Arc could be delivered, which the ITRC has been using as the basis for its scenario analysis.
 We have studied many of the recent housing developments in the local authorities within the Arc: is scaling up this form of development feasible and sustainable, or are radically new types of development needed?
 If so, what market and regulator instruments are needed to deliver a new vision for the Arc?